PowerSheetco/rss-reader-upwork/privacy-policy.md

 * **Send email as you.**

   This is necessary to send you email notifications.
-We need only to SEND emails from your account - not READ your email.
+We only need SEND access - we do not need access to your inbox.

 * **Allow this application to run when you are not present.**